vendia/examples/demos/crm-sharing/README.md

 In this demo, two joint-venture business partners use Vendia Share to exchange account contact information.
 Each partner has their own account team managing customer relationships.
 The joint-venture partner account teams need to coordinate with each other on a regular basis.

 Prior to using Vendia Share, the partners struggled to maintain a consistent, shared source of truth of account contact data.
-The mechanism used was emailing CSVs on a regular, monthly cadence.
-However, account team structures change often.
+They shared account contact information infrequently, periodically emailing CSVs back and forth that often included outdated information.
+However, account team structures change much more often.
+The result were account teams unable to reach those they wanted to quickly and easily.
 Since adopting Vendia Share, the partners have been able to reach counterparts in their joint-venture network on the first try, without relying on outdated information.

-This demo does not make use of any specific CRM application and uses native Vendia Share tooling.
-You can build off of this example as a jump-off point to query a CRM and write shared data back to a CRM.
+This demo does not make use of any specific CRM application and uses only native Vendia Share capabilities.
+You can expand upon this example to include direct CRM integration, including the ability to read from and write to a CRM from Vendia Share.

 ## Demo Pre-requisites